Government production and consumption; transactions, sectors

 Description topics

-The general government output (P1) is determined from the production costs, which consist of compensation of employees (D1), intermediate consumption (P2), consumption of fixed capital (P51c), other taxes on production (D29, payable), other subsidies on production (D39, receivable) and the net operating surplus (B2n).
-Please note that the subsidies are denoted with a negative sign, as subsidies reduce production costs.
-Furthermore, the net operating surplus (B2n) of the general government is always equal to zero:
+The general government output (P1) is determined from the production costs, which consists of intermediate consumption (P2), compensation of employees (D1), consumption of fixed capital (P51c), other taxes on production (D29, payable), other subsidies on production (D39, receivable) and the net operating surplus (B2n):

 General government output (P1) is predominantly comprised of non-market output that is provided for free (P132).
-To a lesser extent, output of the general government is also sold on the market (P11), used as output for own final use (P12), or provided to the market as non-market output at prices that are not economically significant (P131):
+To a lesser extent, output of the general government is also sold on the market (P11), used as own-account capital formation (P12A), or provided to the market as non-market output at prices that are not economically significant (P131):

 The final consumption expenditure of the general government (P3) can be broken down into an individual (P31) and collective component (P32):